-Admission to the College of Education Level 2 program requires a separate College application, which is available in Room 489, College of Education.
+Admission to the College of Education Level 2 program requires a separate online Level 2 Application.
 Students complete the Level 2 application when all Level 2 admission requirements have been fulfilled.
-These requirements vary by program and students are encouraged to meet with an advisor in Academic Services (Room 489, Education Building) to review requirements specific to their program.
+These requirements vary by program and students are encouraged to meet with their assigned advisor in Academic Services (Room 489, Education Building) to review requirements specific to their program.
 Admission to Level 2 is not competitive and students meeting all requirements will be admitted.

 Level 2 is the time of transition from student to professional as the journey to becoming a teacher nears completion.
 In Level 2 students complete coursework in the Professional Education Sequence to learn how to teach, to differentiate instruction, to assess student learning and to deepen one's knowledge of the profession.
 At the heart of Level 2 are clinical experiences: Experiences in real classroom contexts that allow the pre-service teacher to see, hear, and reflect on the dynamic character of urban classrooms.
 By the end of Level 2 students should have completed all coursework requirements, passed the Michigan Test for Teacher Certification exams and completed student teaching.
 Students should be ready for recommendation to the State of Michigan for teacher certification to begin a career in the teaching profession.

 Undergraduate students entering Wayne State University, either from high school or transferring from other universities or colleges, are admitted directly into the bachelor's degree program for Community Health, Exercise and Sport Science, Learning Design and Technology and Sport Management.

 Transfer of College within the University